sybrew/the-seo-framework/readme.txt

 	* This plugin now tests PHP and WordPress compatibility.
 In the admin screens you'll be notified on why the plugin fails to work after you activate or update the plugin.
 		* If everything goes correctly, it'll be a smooth upgrade.
 Enjoy!
 	* Improved object cache plugin support.
 These settings can be found in the General Settings metabox on the SEO Settings page.
-	/
 	* Added stylesheet to sitemap.
 Now your sitemap looks much more professional.
 		* It's so professional, even the stylesheet URL is masked.
 		* It's a virtual file, just like the sitemap is.
-Enjoy!
+		* This file is cached in the user's browser on request by default.
 * **Changed:**
 	* "Knowledge Graph" name has been converted into "Authorized Presence".
 Its usage, output and effect are still the same.
 	* The first two description separator buttons are no longer marked "recommended".